jenniferemshepherd/CV/README.md

 [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Interests](#interests) | [Contact](#contact) |

-I love learning and spent 8 years working in London secondary schools and training staff in Haringey.
+I love learning and spent 8 years teaching in London secondary schools and training staff in Haringey.
 I began my journey in coding with Harvard's CS50 online course in 2017 before switching to Ruby ahead of applying to Makers Academy and was selected as a fellowship student from a highly competitive field.

 I'm excited to explore a new industry and learn from a progressive workplace at Makers, and hope to work somewhere I can further develop in a similar way.